bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 Ministry-specific **private** organizations must be linked to the BC Government's Enterprise account (user licenses are required for the members of these organizations)

 These organizations permanently store teams' private repositories with closed-sourced code that can't be transitioned to a public repository within 12 months.
-For more information on creating a private organization linked to the GitHub enterprise account, see [this page](github-enterprise-user-licenses-bc-government.md).
+For more information on creating a private organization linked to the GitHub enterprise account, see [GitHub Enterprise user licences in the BC government](./github-enterprise-user-licenses-bc-government.md).
 * Product teams that need a permanent location for their closed-source code should use this repository.
-* Each Ministry team must purchase their own [user licenses](github-enterprise-user-licenses-bc-government.md) to use the organization.
+* Each Ministry team must purchase their own [user licenses](./github-enterprise-user-licenses-bc-government.md) to use the organization.
 * Only Ministry GitHub administrators can create repositories in this organization.
 Consult with your Ministry's Information Management Branch (IMB) to get in touch with the GitHub administrators.

-If you're unsure which repository you should use, see the following image:

 ![Diagram of the BC Goverment GitHub organizations](/images/github-organization-chart.png)